-Start by seeing your family doctor or a general practitioner if you have signs or symptoms that worry you.
+Start by seeing your primary care doctor if you have signs or symptoms that worry you.
 If your doctor suspects you may have primary sclerosing cholangitis, you may be referred to a liver specialist (gastroenterologist or hepatologist).

 What you can do

 - Be aware of any pre-appointment restrictions.
 When you make your appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.

 - Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.

 - Write down key personal information, including any major stresses or recent life changes.

 - Make a list of all medications, as well as any vitamins or supplements, that you're taking.